keu/docs/software/manage-airflow-versions.md

 ### 1. Locate your Dockerfile in your Project Directory

 First, open the `Dockerfile` within your Astronomer directory.
-When you initialized an Airflow project via the Astronomer CLI, the following files should have been automatially generated:
+When you initialized an Airflow project via the Astronomer Software CLI, the following files should have been automatially generated:

 ```
 .